-Restaurant Photography Tips for beginners
+Restaurant Photography Tips for Beginners

-After about six months of traveling, tennis, picnics, sleeping in late, and a lot of alcohol, I somehow missed my hospitality people and wondered how I could help them during this trying time when no one was making money.
-I decided I wanted to help restaurants, while also improving my photography skills and portfolio simultaneously by offering a one free hour photo shoot that included the edited images.
+And then the world ended.
+Our restaurant jobs immediately paused.
+And I was excited to get a week off from work… After about six months of traveling, tennis, picnics, sleeping in late, and a lot of alcohol, I somehow missed my hospitality people and wondered how I could help them during this trying time when no one was making money.
+I decided I wanted to help restaurants, while also improving my photography skills and portfolio simultaneously by offering a complimentary one-hour photo shoot that included the edited images.
+This started my career.

 How To Approach Restaurants for Food Photography